Call To Action

 Just come to a meeting.

 IT”S THAT EASY!

-The intent and purpose of Learn to Turn is for any member to be able to come use a lathe and hone your skills or work on a project that you may not be able to perform on your own equipment.
+The intent and purpose of open shop is for any member to be able to come use a lathe and hone your skills or work on a project that you may not be able to perform on your own equipment.
 Or to simply receive help on any aspect of turning, whether it’s tool usage, work-piece mounting or anything turning related,